mgsosna/mattsosna.com/_posts/data_engineering/2021-06-07-PySpark-intro.md

 <img src="{{  site.baseurl  }}/images/data_engineering/pyspark/calculate_pi.png" loading="lazy" height="45%" width="45%">
 </center>

 The more points we generate, the more accurate our estimate gets for $\pi$.
-This is an ideal challenge for Spark, since the generated points are all independent.
+This is an ideal use case for Spark, since the generated points are all independent.
 Rather than analyze pre-existing data, we can use our worker nodes to _each generate thousands of points_ and _calculate the proportion of those points that land inside the circle._ We can then take the mean of our proportions for our final estimate of $\pi$.

 Here's the function we'll have each worker run.
 I tried striking a balance between 1) generating one point each time (low memory but slow), versus 2) generating all samples at once and then calculating the proportion (efficient but can hit memory limits).
 A decent solution I found is to break `n_points` into several _chunks_, calculate the proportion of points within the circle for each chunk, and then get the mean of proportions at the end.